freedomPeru/sediproUnfvWeb/README.md

 ### Important links

-We have built this web only using the next technologies:
+We have built this web using the next technologies:

  - HTML
  - Javascript